Multivariate Zipper Fractal Functions: Introduction

-This paper is arranged as follows.
-Section \ref{1sec} introduces the basics of univariate zipper fractal function including its construction.
-Section \ref{2sec2} is concerned with the constructive existence of multivariate zipper fractal interpolation on a given multivariate data set through a binary signature matrix.
-In addition, a multivariate (germ) function is fractalized through zipper setting to present its fractal version through a suitable base function.
-When the base function is taken as a multivariate Bernstein function, then multivariate Bernstein zipper $\alpha$-fractal functions are introduced in Section \ref{2sec3} with their approximation properties.
-The non-negativity aspects of multivariate germ function is preserved by the corresponding multivariate Bernstein zipper $\alpha$-fractal functions in Section \ref{2sec4} based on the restrictions on the scaling factors.
-Another shape preserving aspect like the coordinate-wise monotonicity of a multivariate germ function is studied by its zipper variety in Section \ref{2sec6}.
-Finally, we derive the bounds for the box dimension of multivariate zipper $\alpha$-fractal functions and we obtain the similar bounds for multivariate zipper Bernstein $\alpha$-fractal function by proving that if $f$ is H\"olderian, then so is $B_{\textbf{n}}f$.
+This paper is organized as follows.
+Section \ref{1sec} introduces the basics of univariate zipper fractal functions including its construction.
+Section \ref{2sec2} is concerned with the constructive existence of multivariate zipper fractal interpolation on a given multivariate data set by means of a binary signature matrix.
+In addition, a multivariate (germ) function is fractalized using a zipper setting to present its fractal version through a suitable base function.
+When the base function is taken to be a multivariate Bernstein function we obtain multivariate Bernstein zipper $\alpha$-fractal functions.
+These together with some of their approximation-theoretic properties are introduced in Section \ref{2sec3}.
+Placing restrictions on the scaling factors, it is shown in Section \ref{2sec4} that multivariate Bernstein zipper $\alpha$-fractal functions preserve the non-negativity of multivariate germ functions.
+This is then extended to coordinate-wise monotonicity in Section \ref{2sec6}.
+Finally, we derive bounds for the box dimension of the graph of a multivariate zipper $\alpha$-fractal function.
+Similar bounds are obtained for multivariate zipper Bernstein $\alpha$-fractal functions under the assumption that $B_{\textbf{n}}f$ is H\"olderian given that $f$ is.